 Letters of Agreement

 Members of the faculty are appointed by the President of the University.
-Prospective faculty members are interviewed and recommended by the chairperson and faculty of the department in which a vacancy exists to the Dean and Vice-President for Academic Affairs.
+Prospective faculty members are interviewed and recommended by the chairperson and faculty of the department in which a vacancy exists to the Dean and the Provost.

-The formal offer of employment made by the Vice President for Academic Affairs to a prospective faculty member contains the conditions of continued employment and promotion as described during the interview process and as outlined in the Faculty Handbook.
+The formal offer of employment made by the Provost to a prospective faculty member contains the conditions of continued employment and promotion as described during the interview process and as outlined in the Faculty Handbook.

 Offers to part-time faculty are made by department chairpersons or those acting in the capacity of a chair, and concluded by an agreement approved by the appropriate academic dean.
 A part-time faculty member receives a formal appointment on a semester basis, provided enrollment justifies it at registration time.
 A part- time faculty member is not eligible for tenure.